 How Much Does Car Rental Cost in Banff?

-A car is pretty much indispensable during your visit to Banff National Park.
-It is possible to visit quite a few major tourist attractions by public transport, but you need a (rental) car to move around freely.
+A car is pretty much essential when visiting Banff National Park.
+It is possible to visit some of the major attractions by public transportation, but you will need a (rental) car to get around.

-In the table below, you’ll only find Avis Car Rental prices at Calgary Airport.
-Unfortunately I didn’t manage to get prices for all dates at other car rental companies.
-That’s why I didn’t include them in the table.
+In the table below you’ll only find Avis car rental prices at Calgary Airport.
+Unfortunately, I wasn’t able to get prices from other car rental companies for all dates.
+That’s why I haven’t included them in the table.

-Though prices may vary, the table below gives you a quick indication of what you may expect to pay for an economy or midsized car.
+Although prices may vary, the table below will give you a quick idea of what you can expect to pay for an economy or midsize car.

-Of course there are many possible add-ons when renting a car, like insurance, navigation, child seat, etc. The prices below are just the vehicle rental prices.
-I’ve included them for three countries as Avis charges a different rate per country of residence.
+Of course, there are many possible extras when renting a car, such as insurance, navigation, child seats, etc. The prices below are just the car rental prices.
+I’ve included them for three countries because Avis charges a different rate depending on your country of residence.

 |Country of Residence||07/28 – 08/04||07/25 – 08/08||12/23 – 12/30||02/10 – 02/17||02/07 – 02/21||05/01 – 05/08||04/28 – 05/12|